 The Diabetes Education and Management Programs are interdisciplinary online programs enrolling clinical professionals, including nurses, dietitians, pharmacists, health educators, exercise physiologists, optometrists, and psychologists.
 The programs include both a Masters Degree and an Advanced Certificate Program.
 Doctoral students in Nursing Education who would like more clinical expertise in diabetes management may also take courses on Diabetes Education and Management as part of their program.

-Coordinator: Professor Kathleen A. O’Connell
+Program Director: Professor Kathleen A. O’Connell

 Teachers College, Columbia University

 525 W. 120th Street, New York, NY 10027

 Contact Person: Professor Kathleen A. O’ConnellPhone: (212) 678-3120 Fax: (212) 678-8259